naninovel/docs/docs/en/guide/special-effects.md

 @back River.Ripple params:,,0.02
 ```

-All the transition parameters are of decimal type.
+All the transition parameters are of number type.

 The above examples work for characters as well; just assign the transition with `via` parameter: